mariadb-developers/docker-operator/README.md

     docker compose build --no-cache
     docker compose up -d

 (5) To make it easy, there is a `make` script to set up your kubernetes environment.
-Connect in to your Docker Container by running:
+Get the `Container ID` of your running container by using `$ docker ps`.
+Then connect to your Docker Container by running:
-$ docker exec -it <containerID> /bin/sh
+$ docker exec -it `containerID` /bin/sh

     make init-demo
     make plan-demo